J. Marion Sims: Practice in Montgomery

-Medical experimentation on enslaved women
+Medical experimentation on enslaved women and girls

-Repair of vesicovaginal fistula
+Repair of vesicovaginal fistulas

-In 1845 he was brought a woman with a condition he had not seen before: vesicovaginal fistula.
-In the 19th century, vesicovaginal fistulas, "one of the most loathsome and disagreeable maladies to which females are subject," though not fatal, were a common, socially destructive, and "catastrophic complication of childbirth", that affected many women.
+In 1845 Sims was brought a woman with a condition he had not seen before: vesicovaginal fistula.
+Although not fatal, in the nineteenth century, vesicovaginal fistulas were "one of the most loathsome and disagreeable maladies to which females are subject," and a common, socially destructive, and a terrible complication of childbirth that affected many women.
 There was no effective cure or treatment.
-Lacking adequate birth control, women generally had a high rate of childbirth, which increased their rate of complications.
+In an era without normalized contraception and rudimentary knowledge of the processes of pregnancy and childbirth, women who gave birth frequently experienced complications afterwards.
 Vesicovaginal fistulas occur when the woman's bladder, cervix, and vagina become trapped between the fetal skull and the woman's pelvis, cutting off blood flow and leading to tissue death.
 The necrotic tissue later sloughs off, leaving a hole.
-Following this injury, as urine forms, it leaks out of the vaginal opening, leading to a form of incontinence.
-Because a continuous stream of urine leaks from the vagina, it is difficult to care for.
-The victim suffers personal hygiene issues that may lead to marginalization from society, and vaginal irritation, scarring, and loss of vaginal function.
-Sims also worked to repair rectovaginal fistulas, a related condition in which flatulence and feces escape through a torn vagina, leading to fecal incontinence.
+Following this injury, as urine forms, it leaks from the vagina, leading to a form of incontinence.
+Because a continuous stream of urine leaks from the vagina, it is difficult to keep the area clean.
+Such personal hygiene issues often lead to marginalization from society as well as vaginal irritation, scarring, and loss of vaginal function.
+Sims also worked to repair rectovaginal fistulas, a similar condition in which flatulence and feces escape from the rectum through a tear in the tissue separating it from the vagina, thus leading to fecal incontinence.